dew-co/LocalSentinel-AI/docs/architecture.md

 - **Approval Gates**: File creation and CLI commands are previewed.
 - **Read-Only System Checks**: The System Intelligence Scanner only runs `--version` commands.
 - **No Uploads**: No code or personal data is uploaded to external servers.
+- **Explicit Intelligence Consent**: Online intelligence, system scans, project-linked intelligence, adaptive memory, cache storage, and refresh preferences are stored locally and controlled separately.
+- **Manual Refresh Only**: Background refresh remains disabled in the MVP even when a future frequency is selected.

 ## Voice Companion Layer